Condo Reviews D Leedon Condo Review: Too big for its own good?

 I do like that there are various options for eating, and I think that there are enough residents that the businesses here will be able to survive.
 But as mentioned earlier, I think the darkened glass really makes life more difficult for these businesses.
 The dark facade is more commonly used for businesses that want some exclusiveness, but it is rather inappropriate here.

-It is incredibly convenient to have different eating places in your own development.
-On lazy days when you don’t feel like cooking, you’ll be really thankful for it.
+It is incredibly convenient to have different eating establishments in your own development.
+On lazy days when you don’t feel like cooking, you’ll be really thankful for a comprehensive food centre.

 Another thing that I really wished all condominiums had (although I know it isn’t feasible), is a mini supermarket.
 Expect prices to be slightly higher, but that is just the trade-off for convenience.